-For almost four decades, the Federal/State Medicaid program has ensured that, nationally, nearly 2 million people with intellectual and other developmental disabilities have access to health care and/or long-term services and supports.
+Since the late 1970’s, the Federal/State Medicaid program has ensured that, nationally, at least 2 million people with intellectual and other developmental disabilities have access to health care and/or long-term services and supports.

-Federal and state policymakers have critically examined and curtailed Medicaid funding, resulting in compromising desired individual goals and quality of life for people with developmental disabilities.
-We must continue to educate and advocate with key decision makers at the state and federal level to ensure that Medicaid remains responsive to the critical needs of people with intellectual and other developmental disabilities.
+Since 2010, federal and state policymakers have critically examined and curtailed Medicaid funding, resulting in compromising desired individual goals and quality of life for people with developmental disabilities.
+We must continue to educate and advocate with key decision-makers at the state and federal level to ensure that Medicaid remains responsive to the critical needs of people with intellectual and other developmental disabilities.

 - Individuals with intellectual and other developmental disabilities are entitled to a full range of Medicaid-financed health care and long-term services across their lifespan.